Grid Carbon Intensity

 Relevance for the Green Metrics Tool

-Grid carbon intensity is the I parameter in the Software Carbon Intensity (SCI) metric.
-The Green Metrics Tool uses grid carbon intensity to transform the measured energy consumption into carbon emissions based on local grid characteristics.
+The Green Metrics Tool uses grid carbon intensity to transform the measured energy consumption into operational carbon emissions based on local grid characteristics.

 Configuration

-GMT calculates the operational carbon emissions by multiplying measured energy consumption by the grid carbon intensity value.
+GMT calculates the operational carbon emissions by multiplying the measured energy consumption by the carbon intensity value reported by the active provider.

 Static vs Dynamic Values